-- 33. By submitting its application for the .WEB gTLD and electing to participate in the .WEB contention set, NDC expressly agreed to the terms and conditions set forth in the Applicant Guidebook as well as Auction Rules, including specifically, and without limitation, Sections 1.2.1, 1.2.7, 6.1 and 6.10 of the Applicant Guidebook. - 34.
-The Applicant Guidebook requires an applicant to notify ICANN of any changes to its application, including the applicant background screening information required under Section 1.2.1; the failure to do so can result in the denial of an application.
+32. By submitting its application for the .WEB gTLD and electing to participate in for the .WEB contention set, NDC expressly agreed to the terms and

+- 33. The Applicant Guidebook requires an applicant to notify ICANN of any changes to its application; including the applicant background screening information required under Section 1.2.1, the failure to do so can result in the denial of an application.
 For example, Section 1.2.7 imposes an ongoing duty to update "applicant-specific information such as changes in financial position and changes in ownership or control of the applicant."
-Similarly, pursuant to Section 6.1, "[a]pplicant agrees to notify ICANN in writing of any change in circumstances that would render any information provided in the application false or misleading." - 35.
+Similarly, pursuant to Section 6.1, "[a]pplicant agrees to notify ICANN in writing of any change in circumstances that would render any information provided in the application false or misleading." - 34.
 In addition to a continuing obligation to provide complete, updated, and accurate information related to its application, Section 6.10 of the Applicant Guidebook, strictly prohibits an applicant from "resell[ing], assign[ing], or transfer[ring] any of applicant's rights or obligations in connection with the application."
-An applicant that violates this prohibition is subject to disqualification from the contention set.

-36. ICANN failed to investigate credible evidence supporting a determination that NDC violated each of these guidelines-evidence that it held for over a month prior to the .WEB auction date.
+An applicant that violates this prohibition is subject to disqualification from the contention set. - 35.
+ICANN failed to investigate credible evidence supporting a determination that NDC violated each of these guidelines-evidence that it has held for over a month.
 Despite the urging of multiple .WEB applicants and NDC's written admissions of potentially disqualifying changes to NDC's application, ICANN continues to turn a blind eye to the direct detriment of other .WEB applicants and to ICANN's foundational duties to administer the New gTLD Program with fairness and transparency.